-“They want their phone, well the phone's not here,” said Dobson.
+“They want their phone.
+Well the phone's not here,” said Dobson.
 “Now you put yourself in that situation.
-I’m being woken up all hours of the night --I haven't had a decent night of sleep in the last two years.”
+I’m being woken up all hours of the night --I haven't had a decent night of sleep in the last two years.
+I try and explain to people, I don't have your cell phone”

 Two years ago Clark County zoning accidentally assigned a cell phone tower to Dobson's home address.
 When someone searches for his or her missing phone in the GPS locator system, the ping pops up and sends them to Dobson's porch.